The tiered approach uses a stepped strategy for determining what you carry as part of your EDC preparedness.

 The first, or base tier, includes everything you physically carry on yourself, in your pockets, etc.

 The base tier is perhaps the most important.
-It is important because it includes the supplies you’ll have regardless of what goes on around you.
+It is essential because it includes the supplies you’ll have regardless of what goes on around you.
 For example, you may be in a situation that’s not convenient, or does not allow you to carry other supplies.

 Second Tier EDC